 The drivetrain system is responsible for the transfer of power from the engine/motor to the wheels.
 High strength aluminum and steel alloys are used to keep the system as light as possible.
 This results in many high tolerance CNC-machined parts that are designed and built by students.
 The drivetrain system also serves as the mounting device for the engine/motor.

-For the combustion car a Drexler differential is used at the heart of the system.
-A chain drive system delivers the torque from the engine to the differential, and out to the wheels through a CV-Halfshaft system.
-As for the electric car, two inline planetary gearboxes are the heart of the system delivering torque to the wheels independently through the CV-Halfshaft system
+For the electric car, two inline planetary gearboxes are the heart of the system delivering torque to the wheels independently through the CV-Halfshaft system.

-- Sensors: There are hundreds of sensors in the cars.
-For instance, strain gauges sensors, wirelesss torque sensors for half shafts, yaw rate sensors, temperature sensors, wheel speed sensors, etc. This project involves sensor selection, installation and data acquisition.
+There are hundreds of sensors in the cars.
+For instance, strain gauges sensors, wireless torque sensors for half shafts, yaw rate sensors, temperature sensors, wheel speed sensors, etc. This project involves sensor selection, installation and data acquisition.

 The eTrain team is responsible for the systems that safely store and deliver electrical power from the batteries to the drivetrain.
 This is realized through four general subsystems: the batteries, the motor, motor controller, the safety systems, and the main controller.
-For this first year we are going with a single motor and differential design with a lithium polymer based battery pack for simplicity and cost.
 The crucial need to minimize the weight of the system has driven the majority of our design decisions on the car from the motor and controller to the batteries.
 The motor we are using is an Emrax AC motor that can output 80 kW (~110 hp) peak and yet only weighs 12 kg (~26 lbs), yielding one the highest power to weight ratios available for this size of motor.
 To power the motor, we have designed an accumulator pack that can store 5.8 kWh of electrical energy, which means that it could output 5.8 kW (7.8 hp) for an hour.
 For reference, commercial electric vehicles store between 20 to 40 kWh.
 The car is also outfitted with extensive safety systems that make it reliable and safe to operate.

 Manufacturing Team is a supplementary tech team intended to aid the other tech teams with their metalworking and machining tasks while giving newer and less experienced members a solid foundation in manufacturing processes.
-Understanding how parts can be manufactured is imperative for designing parts that are both effective and practical.
-Manufacturing Team members are often tasked with helping other members produce parts or with projects that are necessary for the team to function, but are not directly attached to the car, such as testing rigs, quickjacks, or the pit cart.
-The experience gained while on Manufacturing Team is something that can't be learned in a classroom and gives our newer members the confidence to take on difficult design projects in the future.
+Understanding how parts are manufactured is imperative for designing parts that are both effective and practical.
+Manufacturing Team members are often tasked with helping other members produce parts or with projects that are necessary for the team to function, but are not directly attached to the car.
+These include things such as testing rigs, quickjacks, or the pit cart.
+The experience gained while on the Manufacturing Team is something that can't be learned in a classroom and gives our newer members the confidence to take on difficult design projects in the future.